libvips/libvips/install.md

 	brew install vips

 That will install vips with most optional add-ons included.
-It won't include ImageMagick/GraphicsMagick support (used for loading things like BMP) you have to enable that if you need it:
+It won't include ImageMagick/GraphicsMagick support (used for loading things like BMP), you have to enable that if you need it:

 	brew install vips --with-imagemagick